-Psychologist Everett Worthington once did a research study comparing two types of therapies for improving people’s marriages.
+Psychologist Everett Worthington, who was my advisor in graduate school, once did a research study comparing two types of therapies for improving people’s marriages.
 He brought couples into the lab, measured them on a bunch of different things, gave couples a summary of how they were doing, and then randomly assigned couples to receive one of two types of therapy or no therapy (i.e., control group).

 One of the most interesting findings from the study was 25% of the improvement came simply from going through all the tests at the beginning and receiving feedback on how the marriage was doing.